adizhavo/databinding/README.md

 # Databinding Service
-Databinding library that can be used to set application data and bind them to events when they change.
-Really useful for a heavy data oriented system.
+Databinding library can be used to set application data and bind them to events when they change.
+Useful for a heavy data oriented system.

 ## Data on a tree!